deyanovich/litodex/README.md

 - **Stemmata = traditions** — multiple authoritative versions coexist as branches
 - **No single master** — scholarship has no single source of truth
 - **Manuscripts are first-class** — `ms/` stemmata alongside editions
+- **Sources are sacred** — every change must be traceable to a verifiable source
 - **Consensus-driven** — public editions emerge from community agreement, not maintainer fiat
 - **Permanent identifiers** — every snapshot gets a citable LID
 - **Lightweight markup** — Litogramma annotations make parsing trivial